AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/http-modules/http-module-make-an-oauth-2-request.md

 ## OAuth 2.0 request module setup {#oauth-2-0-request-module-setup}

-When you have established an Oauth 2.0 connection as described in [Creating a connection for an OAuth request](#creating-a-connection-for-an-oauth-request), continue setting up the module as desired.
+When you have established an [!DNL Oauth 2].0 connection as described in [Creating a connection for an [!DNL OAuth] request](#creating-a-connection-for-an-oauth-request), continue setting up the module as desired.
 All authorization tokens are automatically included in this request, and in any other request that uses the same connection.

-When you configure the HTTP > Make an OAuth 2.0 request module, Workfront Fusion displays the fields listed below.
+When you configure the [!UICONTROL HTTP] >[!UICONTROL Make an OAuth 2.0 request] module, [!DNL Workfront Fusion] displays the fields listed below.
 A bolded title in a module indicates a required field.

 If you see the map button above a field or function, you can use it to set variables and functions for that field.
 For more information, see [Map information from one module to another in Adobe Workfront Fusion](../../../workfront-fusion/mapping/map-information-between-modules.md).